Promega offers an extensive toolbox of reporter bioassays to characterize and develop novel monoclonal antibody (mAb) and cell-based therapeutics.

 Bioassay Product Groups

-Cell-based bioluminescent reporter bioassays for cytokine immunotherapy targets.
+Cell-based bioluminescent reporter assays for cytokine immunotherapy targets.

 Fc Effector Activity Bioassays